rekusha/olx_parse/README.md

 pasrer was doing for parse olx in category 'flat'. project not done, because flat was found :)

-pgp sign test